browserengineering/book/book/invalidation.md

         # ...
 ```

-Note that I am again not testing the `dirty` flag because the actual
-computation occurring here is trivial.

-However, `width` is more complex than `zoom` because `width` is also
-used in a bunch of other places during line wrapping.
+The `width` field is read during line wrapping.
+For example,

-For example, `add_inline_child` reads from the `width` to determine
+`add_inline_child` reads from the `width` to determine whether to add
-whether to add a new line.
-We thus need the `children` field to depend
+a new line.
+We'll use `read` to set up that dependency:
-on the `width`:

 ``` {.python}
 class BlockLayout: